gstlearn/gstlearn/README.md

 ##### Install NLopt using CMake

 Assume that you have cloned the [NLopt GitHub repository](https://github.com/stevengj/nlopt) in the following folder: `C:\NLopt_src\nlopt`.
-Open a command prompt by running `cmd.exe` and execute the following commands (adapt the Eigen source code path in the first command and the Eigen version in the INSTALL_PREFIX below):
+Open a command prompt by running `cmd.exe` and execute the following commands (adapt the NLopt source code path in the first command and the NLopt version in the INSTALL_PREFIX below):

 ```
 cd C:\NLopt_src\nlopt